MIT-STARLab/CLICK-A-VNC2/README.md

 ### 2. The payload SPI thread
 1. It starts in a blocked state, waiting for the bus SPI thread to unblock it.
 2. Once unblocked, it toggles the signal GPIO connected to the CM3.
-3. Then, it immediately starts a read operation on the payload SPI bus, waiting for any telemetry packet from the CM3.
+3. Then, it immediately starts a read operation on the payload SPI bus, waiting for any telemetry packet.
 4. At this point, both threads are waiting for a read/write to be performed by the CM3.
 5. If a valid telemetry packet is received, it will start a blocking SPI slave write operation on the bus SPI.
 6. It jumps back to #1